Ryo Arita

-Ryo Arita (有田 稜, Arita Ryo) is a Japanese professional footballer who plays as a forward for J2 League club Renofa Yamaguchi, on loan from Montedio Yamagata.
+Ryo Arita (有田 稜, Arita Ryo) is a Japanese professional footballer who plays as a forward for club Kagoshima United.

 Youth career

 Arita played for his high school between 2015 and 2017, before going on to play for Kokushikan University.
 In his second year, he was registered as a member of their squad to compete in Kanto Division 2 and made his first appearance as a substitute in a 3–1 win over Kanto Gakuin University.
 In his third year, Arita appeared four times for Kokushikan and he scored his first goal for the team in a 3–3 draw with Komazawa University, after only coming on as a substitute in the 85th minute.

 In his fourth and final year, Arita played a much bigger role for the university and scored 10 goals in 16 games in Kanto Division 1.
 This included a hattrick in a 2–3 victory over Hosei University.
 He also made his first appearances in the Japan Inter College Tournament, playing three games before being knocked out at the quarter-final stage.